gbelbe/pi-radio-transfer/README.md

 2) burn this image on your sd card with [etcher.io](http://etcher.io)

+3) In case needed, check [here](https://docs.resin.io/deployment/network/2.0.0/#wifi-setup) to configure Wifi connections

-3) Insert the sd card on your device, connect it to ethernet (or your wifi network) and start it.
+4) Insert the sd card on your device, connect it to ethernet (or your wifi network) and start it.
    Go back to your resin.io pannel and check that your device is being installed.

 5) Clone this repo locally